-The Harmonic Patterns Indicator will track a total of 7 harmonic patterns simultaneously and it will operate under any bar interval available in Technician.
+The Harmonic Patterns Indicator will track a total of 10 harmonic patterns simultaneously (7 standard types and 3 variations) and it will operate under any bar interval available in Technician.
 Individual patterns can be toggled on or off via the parameters dialog, and settings are provided that will allow you to adjust the precision of the ratio requirements, apply filtering, and adjust the cosmetic properties.
 See the Settings section for detailed information on all of the parameter options.
 The patterns that comprise the indicator are:

-When loaded into a chart, the Harmonic Patterns Indicator will perform the following tasks:
+When loaded into a chart, the Harmonic Patterns Indicator will perform the following tasks (click on images to enlarge):

 •Identify and draw all completed patterns that may have formed in the historical data.
 We refer to these as Confirmed patterns.
 Now, in general, unless the pattern was confirmed within the last few bars or so it is probably not actionable from a trading standpoint.
 However, reviewing historical Confirmed patterns can be extremely useful in terms of building a list of securities (and bar intervals) where specific patterns are more prevalent and profitable.
 By default, the Confirmed patterns are drawn in green (bullish) and red (bearish) but the colors can be adjusted via the parameters dialog.